My experience using OpenShot was terrible. Before you torture yourself with this software, read this first.

 With my recent foray into the worlds of Twitch and YouTube, I figured it was finally high time to learn to edit my own videos, and not always be reliant on my friends to do everything for me.
 A few people recommended a program known as “OpenShot“.
 The interface looked simple enough, it was free, it did everything I wanted a video editing program to do, and most importantly, it was free.
 I installed this program and began working on my latest video endeavor, “WIT Gaming – Emily Wants to Play”.

 The first thing I noticed was how slow the program was.
-Anything I tried to do involving the timeline took tedious amounts of time.
+Any action involving the timeline took tedious amounts of time.
 Dragging clips around the timeline was comparable to trying to push a broken-down van uphill.
-Often I would find the program hanging or stuttering as I attempted to line up added audio or video.
+Often the program would hang or stutter as I attempted to line up added audio or video.
 The further progress I made, the longer the hang time.
-To temporarily alleviate the lag, I was forced to restart the program.
+The only workaround I could find was to restart the program, and even that was only temporary.
 Within 10 minutes I found myself facing the same issues again.
-Having to restart the program every 10 minutes or so just to get anything done was torture.
+Having to restart the program every 10 minutes just to get anything done was torture.

 Resizing or re-positioning an image was a crapshoot.
-Very often I’d click an image and begin dragging only to find that the image simply didn’t want to budge.
+Whenever I clicked an image and begin dragging, I found that the image simply didn’t want to budge.
 So I would click and drag again, and kept doing it until OpenShot decided it wanted to listen and try to actually move the picture.
 A broken-down van is really the perfect comparison for OpenShot, in that the interface is clunky and very hard to move.
-The resize process was anything but smooth, the program often stretched images in every which way except the way I wanted it to and took the patience of a saint to work with.
+The resize process was anything but smooth, the program often stretched images in every which way except the way I wanted and took the patience of a saint to work with.

 Most people’s first instinct will be to tell me my system specs aren’t good enough for the Herculean task of making a 7 minute YouTube video.
 Here are my system specs: